 Pricing and Costs

-Please use the pricing sheet in the document pack (Croyland Primary School Photos and Breakdown) to provide your costs for Croyland Primary School replacement roofing and associated works project.
+Please use the pricing sheet in the document pack (6931-04-200828-MC-MC Breakdown) to provide your costs for the Paulerspury Primary School roofing project.

 FREEDOM OF INFORMATION & SIGNATURE AND DATE

 Information in relation to this RFQ may be made available on demand in accordance with the requirements of the Freedom of Information Act 2000 (“The Act”) and your organisation details will be disclosed where the expenditure is over £500 as per the Government Transparency agenda.
 Details of all contracts worth £5,000 or more in total value will also be published on the Authority’s website.